-Students presenting two- or three-year professional diplomas in non-business fields from an accredited college or technical institute, will receive a block transfer award of 30 credits.
-Students must also complete required courses (30 credits) and the required and options courses in the Business-Field Diploma-Holder Route.
-If students present a diploma and course(s) equivalent to the program list (or another required course within the Bachelor of Commerce program) the block transfer award may increase up to 60 credits.
+Those students holding an AU-approved two- or three-year professional diploma in a non-business field from an accredited college or technical institute may receive a block transfer award for their diploma of between 30 and 60 credits towards this degree program.
+The minimum block transfer award for an AU-approved diploma is 30 credits.
+Students must also complete the required courses (30 credits), and the required and options courses in the Business-Field Diploma-Holder Route.
 All diplomas presented must be approved for credit by Athabasca University.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.